This information is intended for use by health professionals

 • Clindamycin, polymyxins and vancomycin

-• Quinine - effects of suxamethonium possibly enhanced
+• Quinine and chloroquine - effects of suxamethonium possibly enhanced

 Enhanced effects of suxamethonium with

 • Lithium carbonate

 • Propofol – increased risk of myocardial depression and bradycardia

 • Volatile liquid s General anaesthetic: halothane, enflurane, desflurane, isoflurane, diethylether and methoxyflurane have little effect on the phase I block of Suxamethonium injection but will accelerate the onset and enhance the intensity of a Phase II suxamethonium-induced block.